Acetylfentanyl: Japan

-One fatal poisoning caused by intravenous injection of a "bath salt" product containing acetylfentanyl and 4'-Methoxy-α-pyrrolidinopentiophenone (aka 4-MeO-α-PVP, a substituted cathinone) has been reported in 2016.
+One fatal poisoning caused by intravenous injection of a "bath salt" product containing acetylfentanyl mixed with 4'-Methoxy-α-pyrrolidinopentiophenone (a substituted cathinone) has been reported in 2016.

 Legal status

 Canada

 As an analog of fentanyl, acetylfentanyl is a Schedule I controlled drug.

 China

-As of October, 2015 acetylfentanyl is a controlled substance in China.
+As of October 2015, acetylfentanyl is a controlled substance in China.

 United States

 Acetylfentanyl is a Schedule I controlled substance as of May 2015.

 Switzerland

-Acetylfentanyl is illegal in Switzerland as of December 2015.
+As of March 2023, acetylfentanyl is a controlled substance in Switzerland.

 United Kingdom

 Acetylfentanyl was made a class A drug as an analogue of fentanyl in 1986.

 Overdose

 Acetylfentanyl overdosage has been reported to closely resemble heroin overdosage clinically.
 Additionally, while naloxone (Narcan) is effective in treating acetylfentanyl overdose, larger than normal doses of the antidote may be required.

 Detection in body fluids

-Acetylfentanyl may be quantitated in blood, plasma or urine by liquid chromatography-mass spectrometry to confirm a diagnosis of poisoning in hospitalized patients or to provide evidence in a medicolegal death investigation.
+Acetylfentanyl may be quantitated in blood, plasma, or urine by liquid chromatography-mass spectrometry to confirm a diagnosis of poisoning in hospitalized patients or to provide evidence in a medicolegal death investigation.
 Postmortem peripheral blood acetylfentanyl concentrations have been in a range of 89–945 μg/L in victims of acute overdosage.